 It was the song my twenty-two year-old self waited for a DJ to spin whenever I found myself on a dance floor.
-Patience then (and now) as scarce as my bank balance, I’d invariably make an urgent plea, shouting over an already too loud snoozefest of a dance mix, please play Kiss.
-The song, I mean-by Prince!
+Patience then (and now) as scarce as my bank balance, I’d invariably make an urgent plea, shouting over an already too loud snoozefest of a dance mix, Play Kiss.
+PLEASE!
 A nod from the DJ (always male in those days, usually bemused) and I was content enough, sucking back Tom Collins cocktails.
 Yet to come was an appreciation of wine, my own playlists, and other predilections.

 Prince didn’t care.